Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration__
   - Type: posfloat
-  - Description: The concentration of the biocatalyst or the whole cells on the immobilised phase.
+  - Description: Concentration of the biocatalyst or the whole cells on the immobilised phase.

 - __concentration_unit__
   - Type: string
-  - Description: For immobilized enzymes, the concentration can be expressed in units such as mg/mL (milligrams of enzyme per milliliter) or g/L (grams of enzyme per liter).
-When it comes to immobilized cells, units        such as cells/mL (cells per milliliter) or cells/g (cells per gram) of the carrier material or immobilizing matrix can be used.
+  - Description: For immobilized enzymes, the concentration is often quantified in terms of enzyme activity per volume (e.g., units per milliliter, U/mL) or weight measurements such as milligrams or grams per liter (mg/L or g/L).
+When referring to immobilized cells (not the enzymes themselves), units of cells/mL (cells per milliliter) or cells/g (cells per gram) are commonly utilized.

 - __concentration_determination_method__
   - Type: string
   - Description: Various methods are available to determine the concentration of immobilized enzymes or cells.
 For immobilized enzymes, methods such as protein measurement or enzymatic activity assays can be used.
+The protein determination can be determined on the carrier material using a BCA test or as a differential measurement using the Bradford method, $\Delta$<sub>280</sub> or also after detachment of the enzyme from the carrier material.
+An activity measurement is best suited as it provides the activity per gram of immobilized material.
 For immobilized cells, methods like flow cytometry or biomass measurement are applicable.

 <hr>